 Maintaining a Fly-Free Home: Tips for Long-Term Prevention

-Consistency is key to keeping mayflies away from your home.
+Consistency is key to keeping mayflies away from your clean home.
 Begin by sealing up any cracks and gaps around windows and doors.
 This simple step can significantly reduce their chances of entering your space.

 Consider installing screens on open windows to create a barrier while still allowing fresh air in.
 Regularly check these screens for holes or tears that might let unwanted guests slip through unnoticed.